 Physical fitness and benefits of exercise with emphasis on self-evaluation and personalized program planning for a lifetime.
-Not open to Exercise and Wellness majors or to students who have credit for EXW 215 or 301
+Not open to students who have credit for EXW 215 or 301.

 EXW 330 Kinesiological Foundations of Movement.
-(3)
+(3) spring

 Studies and considers human movement with emphasis on kinesiology principles and their application to movement and fitness.
 Lecture, lab.
 Prerequisites: BIO 201, 202.